puncsky/system-design-and-architecture/en/2018-07-26-acid-vs-base.md

 ---
+slug: 2018-07-26-acid-vs-base
+id: 2018-07-26-acid-vs-base
 layout: post
 title: "ACID vs BASE"
 date: 2018-07-26 11:54
 comments: true
 categories: system design
 language: en
+abstract: "ACID and BASE indicate different designing philosophy.
+ACID focuses on consistency over availability.
+In ACID, the C means that a transaction pre-serves all the database rules.
+Meanwhile, BASE focuses more on availability indicating the system is guaranteed to be available."
 references:
     - https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed
 ---